Moving to Break-Even

 Instead of hard BE stop, use:

-→ This reduces “BE wick-outs” while still reducing risk
+→ This reduces "BE wick-outs" while still reducing risk.
+For in-trade decision-making after BE, see Real-Time Trade Management.

 Break-even is not a strategy.
 It’s a risk adjustment tool — and should only be used with purpose.

 Protect your edge, not your ego.
-Stop moving to BE just to “feel good” — and start doing it because price earned it.
+Move to BE because price earned it — never because you needed it.